INTERNING AT THE PARK IN THE SKY!

 You will also be attending professional development workshops and networking events, have the opportunity to take paid certification courses, joining professional associations, creating your own long-term projects, and developing your employment portfolio.
 Special workforce development tasks and projects will arise as needed for your individual needs and growth.

-You will recieve day-to-day support from the Learning and Development Manager and the Controller.
+You will receive day-to-day support from the Learning and Development Manager and the Development Coordinator.

 WHO ARE YOU?

-- An up-and-comer interested in learning about the finances of a business and looking to get your first real-world experience in the field of accounting
+- An up-and-comer interested in fundraising, nonprofit management, public administration, or a related field and looking to get your first real-world experience

 - A champion and advocate for FHL’s mission, as well as the people who visit the High Line